top of page

 • 3 min read

-To contribute to an HSA, you must meet all four:
+To contribute to an HSA, you need to meet all four of these.
+Let's walk through each one.

 1. You're enrolled in an HSA-eligible HDHP

 This is the big one.
-Not all health plans qualify — only those that meet IRS High Deductible Health Plan (HDHP) rules.
+Not all health plans qualify — only plans that meet the IRS definition of a High Deductible Health Plan (HDHP).
+We'll cover exactly what that means in the next section.

 2. You don't have disqualifying coverage